onzfonz/comp227/src/content/1/en/part1c.md

 ![browser showing plus plus zero and minus being pressed](../../images/1/31.png)

-Do not ever try to guess what your code does.
-It is just better to use `console.log` and observe what it does.
+Do not try to guess what your code does.
+Use the debugger and `console.log` to observe what it does.

 ### Refactoring the components